-Of course there are ways you can get financing!
-There are plenty of lenders and creditors that are absolutely willing to take the risk and give you the line of credit you want.
+There are ways you can get financing, though.
+There are plenty of lenders and creditors that are willing to work with consumers that have gone through bankruptcy and give you the line of credit you want.
 But the bigger question is, should you really be going for these types of financing or are you just setting yourself up for another round in bankruptcy court?

 Finding a good credit card with a bad credit score

-But there is one type of credit card specifically designed for people who have bad credit – secured credit card.
-This card offers lower interest even if you have bad credit, because you secure the credit line with a deposit.
+A secured card offers lower interest even if you have bad credit because you secure the credit line with the cash deposit.
 Since the creditor has a way to recoup their losses if you don’t pay, you can get approved even if you have the worst credit score possible.

 Taking out a loan after bankruptcy

 Loans are usually secured with physical collateral – like a home equity loan where you borrow against the value of your home to get money.
 This is a bad idea.
 If you fail to pay back the loan, the bank can foreclose on your home.
-So it’s almost always not worth the risk.
+In many cases, it’s not worth that risk.

 But that doesn’t mean that you can’t find a loan that will work for your finances right after bankruptcy.
-Although how difficult it is to get approved is usually directly related to how much you’re borrowing.
+The chances of you getting approved are often dependent on how much you want to borrow.
 A small personal loan is easier to take out than an auto loan, which in turn is much easier to get approval on compared to a mortgage.